colemcanelly/csce310-final-project/README.md

 - check that `unique` also turns attributes into primary keys
 - add support for emojis to comment table

+## Page Layout / Design
+Checkout [this](https://stackoverflow.com/questions/6483234/php-file-layout-design) stackoverflow page for info how to create modular layouts.

 ## XAMPP Setup

 1. Go to https://www.apachefriends.org/download.html